EMPAT94/empat94.github.io/_gs/Chapter 29 - A Hero's Welcome (2).md

 <p style="text-align:center"><strong>¤ ¤ ¤</strong></p>
 <br />

-We gathered into the main hall - the one that had doubled as a throne room, a dining hall, and a summoning room so far.
+We gathered into the main hall - the one that had served as a throne room, a dining hall, and a summoning room so far.

 'This is it!'
 Today, I was actually venturing out beyond the safe zone.
 A whole new world and all I'd seen were a couple of rooms and a backyard.
 Sure, being gawked at by the masses sucked the fun out a bit, but I was excited to step out nonetheless.
 'What sort of wonders shall I see today?'

 Each "hero" - 'Heh.'
 I still chuckled at that - was standing beside their representative and a couple of Royal Guards.
 The guards did not have shining armor or magic swords.
 Instead, they carried spears and round shields like aspis, reminding me of Spartan Hoplites.
 They did look stone-cold deadly.

 Divin and Anna were having a whispered conversation.
 Not romantic.
 No. More like mafiosos discussing an underground business deal.
-Taro, still grinning but with bags under his eyes, had the other princess clutching his arm like a vise.
+Taro, still stupidly grinning but with bags under his eyes, had the other princess clutching his arm like a vise.
 'What had Francisa called her?
 Prissy?'

 Carol still had her representative beside her, but the wide distance between them left no one in doubt about their relationship.
 Arya was with a little kid that had the same sky blue eyes and dirty blond hair as Francisa.
 'Her little brother?'